-Our results in Sect.
-3 clearly indicate that we need to pay attention to the utilization of multiple resources, and not only the CPU, when allocating resources to different workloads.
-For predictable system behavior, we identified Principle #1, recommending to co-schedule workloads with similar characteristics within the same thread, while for improved performance co-schedule workloads with different characteristics on adjacent hyper-threads (Principle #2).
-Our proposed architecture is also capable of performing flow-based packet processing, while it can also be used as a forwarding plane of virtualized software routers.
+Our results in Section III clearly indicate that we need to pay attention to the utilization of multiple resources, and not only the CPU, when allocating resources to different workloads.
+For predictable system behaviour we identified Principle #1, recommending to co-schedule workloads with similar characteristics within the same thread, while for improved performance co-schedule workloads with different characteristics on adjacent hyper-threads (Principle #2).

+Our proposed architecture is capable of performing flowbased packet processing, while it can also be used as a forwarding plane of virtualized software routers, such as introduced in [5].